t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A method that does not result in any state change on the origin server when applied to a resource.

 Server:
-: A node that listens for requests, performs the requested operation and sends responses back to the clients.
+: A node that listens for requests, performs the requested operation, and sends responses back to the clients.
 In RESTful IoT systems it is common for nodes to have more than one role (i.e., to be both server and client; see {{sec-architecture}}).

 Thing:
-: A physical item that is also made available in the Internet of Things.
+: A physical item that is made available in the Internet of Things, thereby enabling digital interaction with the physical world for humans, services, and/or other Things.

 Transfer protocols:
-: In particular in IoT domain, protocols above transport layer that are used to transfer data objects and provide semantics for operations on the data.
+: In particular in the IoT domain, protocols above the transport layer that are used to transfer data objects and provide semantics for operations on the data.

 Transfer layer:
 : Re-usable part of the application layer used to transfer the application specific data items using a standard set of methods that can fulfill application-specific operations.